nocalhost/nocalhost.github.io/docs/deployment.md

 [ ![](../assets/images/deployment-3.png) ](../assets/images/deployment-3.png){:target="_blank"}

-And then, you can access nocalhost web in your bowser.
+And then, you can access nocalhost web dashboard in your bowser.

 The default account's Email is: